Common ticks in Washington

 Ticks are most often introduced onto properties by rodents and other wild animals found in Washington state traveling through.
 They are often found lurking in tall grasses and in thick vegetation as well as in overgrown shrubs, bushes, and wooded areas.
 When a potential host wanders by, they’ll drop down onto them.

 Yes, ticks use their specialized mouthparts to bite through the skin of their host.
 They’ll then insert a feeding tube and begin feeding on their host’s blood.
 Once engorged with blood, they will drop off of their host and hide until they feed again.

 Are ticks dangerous?

 Yes, ticks are dangerous because of the number of serious diseases that they can spread.
-Diseases that they are responsible for spreading to people and pets include anaplasmosis, Lyme disease, Rocky Mountain spotted fever, and many more.
-Visit Washington State Department of Health’s website for more information about tickborne illnesses.
+Diseases that ticks are responsible for spreading to people and pets include anaplasmosis, Lyme disease, Rocky Mountain spotted fever, and many more.
+Visit the Washington State Department of Health’s website for more information about tick-borne illnesses.

 How do I get rid of ticks?

 Treating your yard is an effective way to reduce tick activity.
 You should also evaluate wildlife activity on your property or even in your home and take any necessary steps to correct the problem.
-For more information about tick control or for help on how to stop rodents and other wild animals from introducing ticks, please reach out to Prosite Pest Control today.
+For more information about Central Washington tick control or for help on how to stop rodents and other wild animals from introducing ticks onto your property, please reach out to Prosite Pest Control today.

 How do I prevent problems with ticks?

-To prevent tick bites and to make your property less attractive to these parasitic pests, we recommend the following prevention tips.
+To avoid tick bites and to make your property less attractive to these parasitic pests, here are some of our expert-recommended tick prevention tips:

 Helpful Tick Articles